Copyright (c) Meta Platforms, Inc. and affiliates.

 Args:

-verbose (bool, optional): whether to add to logger printout of trimming process.
+verbose (bool, optional): Whether to log details about the trimming process.

 Defaults to False.

-keep_sum_of_weights (bool, optional): Set if the sum of weights after trimming
+keep_sum_of_weights (bool, optional): Whether to rescale weights after trimming

 Raises: